 If you can’t install Windows 10 due to We couldn’t create a new partition error message, you might be able to fix the problem by using third-party tools.
-If you’re not familiar with command line tools, you might be able to fix this problem by using Paragon Partition Manager, EaseUS Partition Master, and MiniTool Partition Wizard.
+If you’re not familiar with command line tools, you might be able to fix this problem by using MiniTool Partition Wizard.

-All these tools offer friendly user interface so you should be able to easily modify your hard drive and perform the necessary tasks.
-If you can’t boot to Windows at all, you’ll be pleased to know that you can create a bootable drive with one of these tools on it and use these tools outside of Windows.
+MiniTool Partition Wizard is specialized in recovering lost partitions and copying disks.
+It also offers a friendly user interface so you should be able to easily modify your hard drive and perform the necessary tasks.
+If you can’t boot to Windows at all, you’ll be pleased to know that you can create a bootable drive and use this tool outside of Windows.

 Fix – We couldn’t create a new partition Windows 10 SSD

 Many users reported We couldn’t create a new partition error message while trying to install Windows 10 on a SSD.
 According to users, in order to fix this issue, you’ll have to disconnect all other hard drives and leave only your SSD drive connected.
 Alternatively, you can try disabling all other hard drives except for your SSD from BIOS.
 After you’ve disabled or disconnected all other drives, the SSD should be recognized by the installer.
 Now, all that you have to do is to delete all partitions on your SSD and Windows 10 should install without any problems.